How to Create Symbolic Links in Ubuntu Linux

 find /path/to/check -xtype l

-To remove all broken symlinks:
+To remove all such broken symlinks found recursively:

 find /path/to/check -xtype l -delete